nucleome/docs/source/data_service.rst

     nucleserver start -i nucle.xlsx -c password

-To visualize those private data in the Nucleome Browser, users have to first login with the password through the following web page.
+To visualize those private data in the Nucleome Browser, users have to first log in with the password through the following web page.

 .. code-block:: bash